 I told many people I was going to paint this brick wall over the years and I had many people tell me back “NO!“, while simultaneously whipping their hand up in the universally recognized stop position.
 “You cannot!‘.

 No one ever had a really solid reason for me, other than they didn’t think it should be done.
-So I didn’t.
-Not necessarily because they said so, but because I was already afraid to do it myself.

 I started off thinking I was going to completely paint my brick wall solid white.
 Then on a whim (again) I decided to whitewash it.